nourshoreibah/Were_You_Really_Reading/README.md

 - AI Quiz generation that works on any website that isn't abnormally long (can add support for long websites in the future by splitting websites into portions and making multiple API calls)
 - Persistent application state that allows user to seamlessly close popup and revisit without losing progress
 - Serverless, lower-cost quiz generation function
-- Effecient quiz generation with DynamoDB to prevent repeat quizzes
+- Efficient quiz generation with DynamoDB to prevent repeat quizzes
 - Blurs page until show answers or reset is clicked to discourage cheating ;)
 - Indicates which answer is correct, which you selected, and a graphic displaying your score upon clicking "show answers"
 ### UI Screenshots